allegro/bigflow/README.md

 # BiggerQuery &mdash; Python library for BigQuery

 BiggerQuery is a Python library which simplifies working with BigQuery datasets.
 It wraps BigQuery client, providing elegant API for most common use cases.
-It also provides beam_manager class, providing API to creating dataflow pipelines and reading/writing from BigQuery
+It also provides API for creating dataflow pipelines and reading/writing from BigQuery in pipeline

 ## Installation